GoogleCloudPlatform/community/tutorials/appengine-memcache-best-practices/index.md

 needed whenever making changes to classes where objects are serialized with an older structure.

-There are four ways of avoiding problems like this: (1) make compatible changes to objects, (2) handle errors properly, (3) flush the cache before deploying new code, or (4) use namespaces to isolate data in a multitenant-like way.
+There are four ways of avoiding problems like this:

+1. Make compatible changes to objects.
+1. Handle errors properly.
+1. Flush the cache before deploying new code.
+1. Use namespaces to isolate data in a multitenant-like way.

 If the application uses modules developed with multiple languages, follow the best practices for key and value compatibility discussed in the section